 Students who need a longer-term academic break or wish not to continue at this time from their program can withdraw from the university.
 To withdraw, you should first notify your program, then fill out the webform linked at the bottom of the OUR withdrawal page.
 When you’re ready to return to your studies, you will fill out the readmission form and request signature from a graduate advisor.
 Please note, programs are not obligated to readmit you.
 If you are planning to withdraw and return, you should discuss your intentions with your graduate advisor.
 Enrolled students who withdraw after the first day of instruction are subject to the Schedule of Refunds, but may also submit a General Appeal to the Registrar's Office to request fee refund.

 - Do I qualify for in-absentia status if I’m not in California?

-- Maybe, the eligibility requirements for In Absentia remain the same:
+- Maybe, the eligibility requirements for In Absentia are unchanged:

 • Research or coursework must be directly related to the student’s degree program as evidenced by UC faculty approval.